micheledexter/Demos/5Week/notes.md

 - [Can I inherit more than one class?](#can-i-inherit-more-than-one-class)

 #### What are the pieces of a class in Java?
+- Fields
+  - The values of a Class
+- Constructors
+  - How an is built
+- Methods
+  - How the class and objects interact

 #### What is an object's relation to a class?
+- An object in an instance of a class
+  - A class can basically be a blueprint for an object, so if it has constructors, any number of objects can be instantiated from it

 #### How do I inherit a class in Java?
+- By extending it using the keyword `extends`
+  - `class ChildClass extends ParentClass {}`
+- Each class can only inherit from at most 1 other class

 #### Can I inherit more than one class?
+- No

 ## Access Modifiers, Interfaces, Abstract Classes and Strings
 - [Access Modifiers](#access-modifiers)